 - Subsidiary Bank accounts.
 Either credit cards or bank accounts are restricted to one subsidiary.

 - Tax code provisioning feature.
-To obtain automatic tax code feature, first you need to install International Tax Reports in the account before creating the subsidiaries.
+To obtain the automatic tax code feature, first, you need to install International Tax Reports in the account before creating the subsidiaries.